 One of the most crucial steps to take when it comes to managing money and reducing the risk of overspending is analyzing your outgoings.
 If you don’t already draw up a budget on a regular basis, now is the time to start.
 Figure out exactly where your money is going and create a template to control spending.
 Compare your income to your outgoings to deduce how much money you have available to spend and save.
 When you’re looking at your transactions, highlight areas where it’s possible to make cuts.
 Do you really need a gym subscription that you use twice a year and is it really necessary to buy a takeaway coffee every morning before work?
 Are you spending too much on a TV package, or are you forking out more than you’d like to on your commute?
 Use your budget to try and make savings and to set a weekly or monthly spending limit.

 Whether you’re looking for clothes for your children, a new TV, diapers, pet food or accessories for your home, it’s beneficial to shop around.
-If you use comparison sites or search engines, you could save a fortune without even getting up off the sofa.
+If you use comparison sites, search engines or even review sites such as Credit Donkey ranked, you could save a fortune without even getting up off the sofa.
 Type in item names or product codes, and you’ll find a list of retailers and prices.
 If you have items in mind, it’s also an excellent idea to search sites like NetVoucherCodes.co.uk and see if there are any offers available.
 If you sign up, you’ll receive regular emails with details of discounts.
 You can also subscribe to your favorite stores and follow them on social media to gain access to promotions.
 Before you add products to your cart and go to the checkout, ask yourself if you really need those items and if you’re going to use them.
 Many of us are guilty of shopping for the sake of it, and we end up with shelves or closets full of stuff we don’t actually need.

 Don’t renew your insurance policies automatically